Frost-group/Nick/README.md

 0034 = Simulation of amorphous alkoxylated polymer.
 MD.
 0035 = Gaussian files for making of glycolated polymer with methyl spacer, ethyl spacer, propyl spacer and butyl spacer.
 QCC.
 0036 = Gaussian calculations to look at sidechain-backbone interaction using PCM.
 QCC.
+0037 = Simulation of amorphous glykoxylated polymer with methyl spacer unit in the sidechain.
+MD.
+0038 = Simulation of amorphous glykoxylated polymer with ethyl spacer unit in the sidechain.
+MD.
+0039 = Simulation of amorphous glykoxylated polymer with propanyl spacer unit in the sidechain.
+MD.